 ISBE collected stakeholder feedback on its proposed SPP targets in multiple ways.
-Beginning in June 2021, ISBE's Special Education Department initiated a series of stakeholder meetings to establish targets for the new six-year cycle of the SPP.
+ISBE's Special Education Department initiated a series of stakeholder meetings to establish targets for the new six-year cycle of the SPP.
 These meetings were held virtually over a two-month period to maximize participation and were designed to engage stakeholders from various backgrounds.
 The following existing stakeholder groups participated in feedback sessions with ISBE:

-•Early Childhood Least Restrictive Environment Stakeholders Consortium •Illinois State Advisory Council on the Education of Children with Disabilities •Creating a Positive Pathway Forward for Special Education in Illinois •Illinois Multi-Tiered System of Support (MTSS) Network Advisory Council •Early Childhood Outcomes System Stakeholders Committee •Illinois Alliance of Administrators of Special Education
+- •Early Childhood Least Restrictive Environment Stakeholders Consortium - •Advisory Council on the Education of Children with Disabilities (formerly ISAC) - •Creating a Positive Pathway Forward for Special Education in Illinois - •Illinois Multi-Tiered System of Support (MTSS) Network Advisory Council - •Early Childhood Outcomes System Stakeholders Committee - •Illinois Alliance of Administrators of Special Education

-Stakeholders included professional development providers, school district representatives, educational advocates, Illinois Early Learning Project representatives, Chicago Public Schools representatives, Parent Training and Information Center representatives, parent members of ISAC, early intervention representatives, inclusion support specialists, individuals with disabilities, students with disabilities, parents of children with disabilities, parents from advisory committees, general public representatives, higher education representatives, Department of Corrections representatives, Illinois Service Resource Center representatives, directors of special education, assistant directors of special education, special education supervisors, special education coordinators, directors of innovative learning and technology, special education cooperative governing board members, regional superintendents, assistant regional superintendents, school business officials, and special education, ISBE State Personnel Development Grant (SPDG) coordinator, ISBE director of Special Education, ISBE SPP/State Systemic Improvement Plan coordinator, and ISBE Section 619 coordinator participated in one or more stakeholder meetings.
+Stakeholders included professional development providers, school district representatives, educational advocates, Illinois Early Learning Project representatives, Chicago Public Schools representatives, Parent Training and Information Center representatives, parent members of Advisory Council on the Education of Children with Disabilities, early intervention representatives, inclusion support specialists, individuals with disabilities, students with disabilities, parents of children with disabilities, parents from advisory committees, general public representatives, higher education representatives, Department of Corrections representatives, Illinois Service Resource Center representatives, directors of special education, assistant directors of special education, special education supervisors, special education coordinators, directors of innovative learning and technology, special education cooperative governing board members, regional superintendents, assistant regional superintendents, school business officials, and special education attorneys.
+In addition, the Illinois MTSS director, ISBE State Personnel Development Grant (SPDG) coordinator, ISBE director of Special Education, ISBE SPP/State Systemic Improvement Plan coordinator, and ISBE Section 619 coordinator participated in one or more stakeholder meetings.
 A total of 121 stakeholder group members chose to participate in these six feedback sessions.
+These meetings increased ISBE's capacity of diverse groups of parents and allowed them to have a voice in the development of targets and activities designed to improve outcomes for children with disabilities.